MrR0807/Notes/understanding-parquet-file.md

 This will generate Hex value: `0a0001000000000000001b0b000200000003666f6f`.

 Thrift [Struct encoding](https://github.com/apache/thrift/blob/master/doc/specs/thrift-binary-protocol.md#struct-encoding) defines data structure like so:
-* field-type (whether it is a string, integer, list etc) is a signed 8 bit integer
+* field-type (whether it is a string, integer, list etc) is a signed 8 bit integer.
-* field-id is a signed 16 bit integer
+* field-id is a signed 16 bit integer.
 * length indication (length of a string, number of items in a list).
-In our case it is going to be a string which is a signed 32 bit integer
+In our case it is going to be a string which is a signed 32 bit integer.
-* field-value
+* field-value.

 The bit size of integer is important, because each hex value can represent 4 bits.
 For example if we have 16 bit integer, that means there will be 4 hex values.

 Deconstructing:
-* Field type (8 bit): `0a` - stands for 10.
+* Field type (8 bit, 2 hex values): `0a` - stands for 10.
 [Thrift Struct encoding](https://github.com/apache/thrift/blob/master/doc/specs/thrift-binary-protocol.md#struct-encoding) tells us that this is `I64`.
-* Field id (16 bit): `0001` - stands for 1.
+* Field id (16 bit, 4 hex values): `0001` - stands for 1.
 * Field value (Because ints don't have length indicator it will be just value.
 Also we have defined `a` as `i64` we expect 8 bytes or 64 bits, or 16 hex values): `000000000000001b`  - stands for 27.
-* Field type (8 bit): `0b` - stands for 11.
+* Field type (8 bit, 2 hex values): `0b` - stands for 11.
 [Thrift Struct encoding](https://github.com/apache/thrift/blob/master/doc/specs/thrift-binary-protocol.md#struct-encoding) tells us that this is `BINARY` or string in other words.
-* Field id (16 bit): `0002` - stands for 2.
+* Field id (16 bit, 4 hex values): `0002` - stands for 2.
 * Field length (because this is a string, it contains field lenght of 32 bit integer or 8 hex values): `00000003` - which stands for 3, the length of encoded "foo" string.
 * Field value: `666f6f` - this should be familiar from JSON section and it stands for "foo".